Otoe–Missouria Tribe of Indians

 The Otoe–Missouria Tribe of Indians is a federally recognized tribe, located in Oklahoma.
 The tribe is made up of Otoe and Missouria peoples.
-Their language, the Chiwere language, is part of the Siouan language family.
+Their language, the Chiwere language, is part of the Siouan–Catawban language family.

 History

 16th century

 The Otoe (Jiwere) and Missouria (Nutachi) tribes both originated in Wisconsin in the Great Lakes region.
 They had once been a single tribe that included the ancestors of the Ho-Chunk, Winnebago, and Iowa tribes.
 In the 16th century, the Iowa, Otoe, and Missouria broke away and moved to the south and west.
 By the late 17th century, the Missouria had settled near the Missouri and Grand rivers in what became Missouri.

 17th century

 Meanwhile, the Otoe settled along what is now the Iowa–Minnesota border.
 They first came into contact with Europeans in late 17th century.
 Jacques Marquette, the French explorer, included them on a 1673 map, placing the Otoe near the Des Moines and upper Iowa rivers.